 I could’ve also said something along the lines of ‘I don’t pay attention to what other kids wear, and I don’t think anyone else our age does either.’
 That would’ve been wrong, of course, for there was always a “cool factor” to the shoes one wore.
 The idea that tennis shoes could be deemed so uncool as to now be considered a tired element of the kid ensemble, however, had never occurred to me, or anyone else I knew for that matter.

 I would endure many other assessments about my identity throughout the evening, and as with the challenge regarding my preference for tennis shoes, Thomas laced them with condemnations.
 It wouldn’t be the first time someone challenged that my identity, nor would it be the last, but this kid did a masterful job of placing me in a state of flux.
-Thomas was on the attack.
-As soon as I formulated some half-hearted answer to a question no one asked me before, he was onto something else.
+I would later realize that these attacks were proactive in nature to distract us from Thomas’ flaws, but I had no idea at the time.
+At the time, I was formulating half-hearted answers to questions no one asked me before, but before I could answer, he was onto something else.
 The purport of our conversation was that he had little time for me, because even though I was but one year younger than he was, I was still a little kid in his eyes.

 Not only was this kid respectful, he appeared to prefer the company of my parents before knowing anything about them.
 He also appeared to want their approval.
 It was so out of the realm of my experience that I was fascinated, after I determined that this kid was in full control of his facilities.
 His answer to my parents’ typical question consisted of a verbal flowchart of his path for life, built on various contingencies that he could not foresee at that point in his life.
 It was impressive, in a cute way.
 It suggested that he geared his life to having his father to muss up his hair with pride.
 The tennis shoe greeting became clearer in that light.
 I thought he was trying to impress my parents to impress his parents more.
 I thought I had him all figured out, until he commented on my hairdo.